YorickColeu/GiveStatusIPpacketsReceived/README.md

 # GiveStatusIPpacketsReceived
 This software read a pcap file and give a status per time slot on how much was the packets length received by IP source

+# Prerequise

+Before to compile this program, you need to install the libpcap library

 # Compile this project
 `gcc -Wall ./src/main.c ./src/functions.c -o GiveStatusIPpacketsReceived -lpcap`